About the Macquarie MD

-Internships begin after graduation from the program.
+Internships begin after graduation from the course.
 On satisfactory completion of an internship with an approved hospital, graduates are eligible for registration to practice in Australia and New Zealand.
 In Australia, internships are provided and mainly managed by state health departments.
 Universities do not have control over, and are not responsible for organising, any internship or medical registration of students following their graduation.
 Current NSW Health Policy is to guarantee internship positions to all Australian citizen graduates of New South Wales medical schools.
-Internships are currently funded for a proportion of international graduates through the Commonwealth Medical internships initiative, the details of which are reviewed annually.
+Internships are currently funded for a proportion of international graduates through the Junior Doctor Training Program Private Hospital Stream.

 For information on Health Education and Training Institute (HETI) internships, visit heti.nsw.gov.au

-For details on the Commonwealth Medical internships initiative provided by the Department of Health, visit health.gov.au
+For details on the Junior Doctor Training Program Private Hospital Stream provided by the Department of Health, visit health.gov.au